 The Authority has issued a Microsoft Excel workbook called the Performance Reporting Datasheets - Gas Trading Licensees (Performance Report).
 It is mandatory for licensees to provide their annual performance reports to the Authority by completing the Performance Report by 30 September for the year ending 30 June.
-The latest version of the Performance Report can be found on the Authority's website.4
+The latest version of the Performance Report can be found on the Authority's website.

-The Performance Report comprises a cover worksheet and 7 other worksheets, one for each of the performance reporting categories set out in section 16.1 of the Reporting Manual:
+The Performance Report comprises a covering datasheet and seven other datasheets, one for each of the performance reporting categories set out in section 16.1 of the Reporting Manual:

 - Customers and Customer Information;

 - Affordability;

 - Disconnections for Non-Payment;

 - Reconnections;

 - Security Deposits;

-- Call Centre Performance;
+- Call Centre Performance; and

 - Complaints.